 Either method means you must track your business driving mileage.
-The easiest and most accurate way to do this is to use your smartphone with a mileage app like MileIQ.
-Or, if you have a lot of time to burn and like to use a pen and paper, you can use a written mileage log.
+The easiest and most accurate way to do this is to use your smartphone with a mileage app.
+Or, if you have a lot of time and like to use a pen and paper, you can use a written mileage log.

-Part Two.
-Other things beyond auto expenses an Uber or Lyft driver can tax deduct are:
+Other things beyond auto expenses an Uber or Lyft driver can tax deduct include the following.